GoldenbergDaniel/NeuralNetwork/README.md

-# Perceptron-Neural-Network
+# NeuralNetwork
-Simple neural network
+A perceptron neural network that distinguishes between two shapes made completely from scratch using Python and numpy